Jack Wild: Alcoholism

-By 21, Wild was an alcoholic.
+By age 21, Wild was an alcoholic.
 After exhausting his remaining fortune, he lived with his retired father for a few years.
 His alcoholism caused three cardiac arrests and resulted in numerous hospital stays.
 He was diagnosed with diabetes on 14 March 1983.
 His alcoholism ruined both his career and first marriage, as his wife left him in 1985 because of his drinking.

 During the mid-1980s, he often drank three to four bottles of vodka a week, and typically drank half a bottle of vodka and two bottles of wine every day.
 He later admitted his alcoholism was so debilitating that he was incapable of performing any kind of work.
 He once attended a drying-out clinic for drug addicts and alcoholics, run by Pete Townshend, but after being "dry" for six weeks, he bought a bottle of champagne to celebrate that he had stopped drinking.
 Wild eventually became sober on 6 March 1989, after joining a support group, Alcoholics Victorious.

 Death and legacy

-Wild was just 53 when he died of oral cancer on 1 March 2006.
+Wild was 53 when he died of oral cancer on 1 March 2006.
 He is buried in Toddington Parish Cemetery, Bedfordshire.
 He was unable to speak for the last two years of his life following the operation in which his vocal cords and part of his tongue were removed.
+His gravestone has musical notation carved on it, showing the first few bars of "The Entertainer" by Scott Joplin.

 At the time of his death, he and his wife had been working on his autobiography.
 She said: "All the material was there when Jack died, it just needed rearranging, editing, and in certain sections, writing out from transcripts Jack and I made as we recorded him talking about his life."
 The book, It's a Dodger's Life, was published in 2016 with a foreword by Pufnstuf co-star Billie Hayes, an afterword by Clive Francis, and an epilogue by Wild's wife.